johnroper100/STORY/postproduction/README.md

 # Postproduction
-These are all of our postproduction files includin compositin and edits.
+These are all of our postproduction files including compositing and edits.